PixelsCamp/talks/README.md

 #### Relevance

-* Is the talk relevant for the PixelsCamp attendance?
+* Is the talk relevant for the Pixels Camp attendance?
 * Does it make sense for a bunch of hard code technical audience to sit through your talk in the context of Pixels Camp?

 Relevance is tricky as it doesn’t necessarily translate to geeky or codable.
 Sometimes interesting talks show up and aren’t even related to technology.